scalabli/quo/docs/quickstart.rst

 In the code you wrote so far there is a block at the end of the file which looks like this: ``if __name__ == '__main__':``.
 This is traditionally how a standalone Python file looks like.
-With Click you can continue doing that, but there are better ways through setuptools.
+With quo you can continue doing that, but there are better ways through setuptools.

 There are two main (and many more) reasons for this: